lemon-squeezy/high-cuisine/README.md

 This is related to browser add-ons such as ghostery.
 * I had a display issue on mobile with landscape mode.
 I fixed it with corresponding media query.
 * Editing a recipe without any changes and clicking the "Update Recipe" Button leads to a strange error.
 The value of difficulty changes to None.
 Even tutor support wasn't able to help me with this bug.
+* Select form for "Choose category" and "Difficulty" doesn't work as expected on Iphone.
+The selection moves one field up or down.
+I wasn't able to fix this bug.
+The problem seems to be related to the new iOS.
+(Description)[https://github.com/Dogfalo/materialize/issues/6464]

 **Warnings:**
 * The type attribute is unnecessary for JavaScript resources.
 From line 16, column 9; to line 16, column 173 (fixed)